 Every live-in care placement takes into consideration the needs of the client and therefore is tailored to suit their requirements.
 Your placement will likely last for a period of weeks, after which there is the opportunity to take a break and enjoy a phase of leave.

-Flexible working patterns are possible during extended placements, and permanent placements are also available.
+Flexible working patterns are possible during extended care vacancies, and permanent care vacancies are also available.

 We offer competitive rates of pay - up to £800 per week (depending on experience).
 Your accommodation and food will also be provided.

 Yes, you will live with them in their own home providing round-the-clock support.
 With your help as a support worker they will be able to continue to live a fulfilling life in their own home.